siddarthkay/status.im/source/technical/run_status_node.md

 Status Node is a modified [go-ethereum](https://github.com/ethereum/go-ethereum) node called [status-go](https://github.com/status-im/status-go) running on a server and supporting the Status app.
 As we operate in a decentralized model, we need multiple peers scattered around the globe to provide a reliable service.

-When correctly configured a Status Node supports relaying Waku messages - helps propagate them between nodes - and storing them for devices that were offline when it was sent.
+Status Nodes support relaying Waku messages, propagating them between nodes, and support storing them for devices that were offline when the message was sent.

 ### Requirements

 A machine running Linux or MacOS is required.
-It is entirely possible to run a Status Node on a physical machine in a local network, but for full functionality it would require a public and static IP address via which the service can be accessed.
+It is entirely possible to run a Status Node on a physical machine in a local network, but full functionality requires a public and static IP address via which the service can be accessed.

-An alternative would be to use a [cloud service provider](https://en.wikipedia.org/wiki/Cloud_computing) which would provide you with a public and static IP out of the box in most cases.
-Using a cloud service would also provide you with the high uptime necessary to collect as many envelopes as possible for later retrieval.
+[Cloud service providers](https://en.wikipedia.org/wiki/Cloud_computing) are an alternative which provides a public and static IP automatically in most cases.
+Cloud service providers may also provide stronger guarantees of uptime, so that more envelopes can be collected for later retrieval.

-A single instance with 1GB of RAM and 1 vCPU should be enough to run Status Node reliably.
+1GB of RAM and 1 vCPU on a single instance is typically sufficient to run a Status Node reliably.

-In terms of software the minimum would include `make` and `jq`.
+Minimum software requirements are `make` and `jq`.
 If you want to build `status-go` you will also need `golang`, version `1.13` or higher.
-A nice-to-have is `qrencode` to display q QR Code with your `enode://` address.
+A nice-to-have is `qrencode` to display a QR Code with your `enode://` address.

-For Ubuntu `20.04` you can just do:
+Ex. for Ubuntu `20.04`:
 ```
 sudo apt install make jq golang qrencode
 ```